MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/support-info-deployment.md

 |German - 1031|Norwegian - 1044|Ukrainian - 1058|
 |Greek - 1032|Polish - 1045|Vietnamese - 1066|

-> [!IMPORTANT]
->
+## Things to know

-> - The latest release of [!INCLUDE[pn_ms_dyn_crm_app_for_outlook](../includes/pn-ms-dyn-crm-app-for-outlook.md)] works with customer engagement apps in Dynamics 365 (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), [Dynamics 365 Customer Engagement (on-premises), version 9](../customerengagement/on-premises/overview.md), and [Microsoft Dataverse](/powerapps/maker/common-data-service/data-platform-intro).
+- The latest release of [!INCLUDE[pn_ms_dyn_crm_app_for_outlook](../includes/pn-ms-dyn-crm-app-for-outlook.md)] works with customer engagement apps in Dynamics 365 (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), [Dynamics 365 Customer Engagement (on-premises), version 9](../customerengagement/on-premises/overview.md), and [Microsoft Dataverse](/powerapps/maker/common-data-service/data-platform-intro).
-> - App for Outlook uses Microsoft Edge browser when you are using Windows 10 (version 1903 or later) OS and Outlook Click-2-Run client that’s updated to the current channel, Monthly Enterprise channel, or Semi-annual Enterprise channel (16.0.13127.20508 or later).
+- App for Outlook uses Microsoft Edge browser when you are using Windows 10 (version 1903 or later) OS and Outlook Click-2-Run client that’s updated to the current channel, Monthly Enterprise channel, or Semi-annual Enterprise channel (16.0.13127.20508 or later).
 For other combination of Windows and Outlook, App for Outlook uses Microsoft Internet Explorer browser.
-> - Multi-factor authentication with [!INCLUDE[pn_crm_app_for_outlook_short](../includes/pn-crm-app-for-outlook-short.md)] and Server Side Synchronization is supported only in an online-only configuration.
+- Multi-factor authentication with [!INCLUDE[pn_crm_app_for_outlook_short](../includes/pn-crm-app-for-outlook-short.md)] and Server Side Synchronization is supported only in an online-only configuration.
 It is not a supported scenario for Dynamics 365 Customer Engagement (on-premises) or Microsoft Exchange on-premises.
->
-> - [!INCLUDE[pn_crm_app_for_outlook_short](../includes/pn-crm-app-for-outlook-short.md)] is not supported on [Microsoft 365 shared mailbox](https://support.office.com/article/open-and-use-a-shared-mailbox-in-outlook-d94a8e9e-21f1-4240-808b-de9c9c088afd).
+-  [!INCLUDE[pn_crm_app_for_outlook_short](../includes/pn-crm-app-for-outlook-short.md)] is not supported on [Microsoft 365 shared mailbox](https://support.office.com/article/open-and-use-a-shared-mailbox-in-outlook-d94a8e9e-21f1-4240-808b-de9c9c088afd).
->
-> - [!INCLUDE[pn_crm_app_for_outlook_short](../includes/pn-crm-app-for-outlook-short.md)] is not supported in configurations that have Dynamics 365 apps and Microsoft 365 (Exchange Online) in different tenants.
+- [!INCLUDE[pn_crm_app_for_outlook_short](../includes/pn-crm-app-for-outlook-short.md)] is not supported in configurations that have Dynamics 365 apps and Microsoft 365 (Exchange Online) in different tenants.
->
-> - Windows 7 had reached [end of life](https://www.microsoft.com/en-us/windows/windows-7-end-of-life-support-information) and is no longer a supported client OS for Dynamics 365 App for Outlook.
+- Windows 7 had reached [end of life](https://www.microsoft.com/en-us/windows/windows-7-end-of-life-support-information) and is no longer a supported client OS for Dynamics 365 App for Outlook.

-People can use [!INCLUDE[pn_ms_dyn_crm_app_for_outlook](../includes/pn-ms-dyn-crm-app-for-outlook.md)] to tap the power of [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] while using [!INCLUDE[pn_Outlook_short](../includes/pn-outlook-short.md)] on the desktop, web, or tablet.
-For example, view information about email or appointment recipients, or link an [!INCLUDE[pn_Outlook_short](../includes/pn-outlook-short.md)] email or appointment  to a [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] record such as an opportunity, account, or case.
-To learn more about what [!INCLUDE[pn_ms_dyn_crm_app_for_outlook](../includes/pn-ms-dyn-crm-app-for-outlook.md)] offers, see the [Dynamics 365 App for Outlook User Guide](../outlook-app/dynamics-365-app-outlook-user-s-guide.md).

-## FAQs

-There are two ways to install [!INCLUDE [pn-ms-office](../includes/pn-ms-office.md)]: using a Windows Installer (MSI) version or a Click-to-Run (C2R) version of [!INCLUDE [pn-office-shortest](../includes/pn-office-shortest.md)].
-You might have issues accessing [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] in the Add-ins area of [!INCLUDE[pn_Outlook_short](../includes/pn-outlook-short.md)] if you don't have the necessary updates for your installation version.
-For more information, see [Issue when trying to access Dynamics 365 apps within the Add-ins area of Outlook](https://support.microsoft.com/help/3211586/error-message-0x8006ffff-occurs-when-you-access-dynamics-365-within-th).

-For more information on FAQs, see [Frequently Asked Questions about Dynamics 365 App for Outlook](faq.md).

-- Customer engagement apps in Dynamics 365 (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), [Dynamics 365 Customer Engagement (on-premises), version 9](../customerengagement/on-premises/overview.md), and [Microsoft Dataverse](/powerapps/maker/common-data-service/data-platform-intro).

-- Synchronization of incoming email through server-side synchronization. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Set up server-side synchronization of email, appointments, contacts, and tasks](/power-platform/admin/set-up-server-side-synchronization-of-email-appointments-contacts-and-tasks)

-- [!INCLUDE[pn_crm_app_for_outlook_short](../includes/pn-crm-app-for-outlook-short.md)] is an [!INCLUDE [pn-outlook](../includes/pn-outlook.md)] add-in that uses [!INCLUDE [pn-exchange-web-services-ews](../includes/pn-exchange-web-services-ews.md)] to interact with [!INCLUDE [pn-microsoft-exchange](../includes/pn-microsoft-exchange.md)].
-This requires OAuth be enabled on [!INCLUDE [pn-microsoft-exchange](../includes/pn-microsoft-exchange.md)].
-For more information regarding this dependency, see [Authentication and permission considerations for the makeEwsRequestAsync method](/outlook/add-ins/web-services#authentication-and-permission-considerations-for-the-makeewsrequestasync-method).

-- On Windows clients, Internet Explorer 11 should be installed and enabled but not necessarily the default browser.
-For more information about this dependency, see [Requirements for running Office Add-ins](/office/dev/add-ins/concepts/requirements-for-running-office-add-ins#client-requirements-windows-desktop-and-tablet).

-- Required security role access as described below

-> [!NOTE]
->  Supported configurations and requirements for [!INCLUDE[pn_dyn_365](../includes/pn-dyn-365.md)] features are listed throughout our documentation.
-Specific configurations not documented should be  considered unsupported.